HMS Serapis (1779)

-HMS Serapis was a Royal Navy two-decked, Roebuck-class fifth rate.
-Randall & Brent built her at Greenland South Dockyard, Rotherhithe and launched her in 1779.
-She was armed with 44 guns (twenty 18-pounders, twenty 9-pounders, and four 6-pounders).
+HMS Serapis was a Royal Navy two-decked, Roebuck-class fifth-rate.
+Randall & Company built her at Deptford Dockyard, Greenwich and launched her in March, 1779.
+She was originally armed with 44 guns (twenty 18-pounders, twenty 9-pounders, and four 6-pounders).
 Serapis was named after the god Serapis in Greek and Egyptian mythology.
 The Americans captured her during the American War of Independence.
 They transferred her to the French, who commissioned her as a privateer.
 She was lost off Madagascar in 1781 to a fire.